-And yes, we did decide to move some things on but together and on merit (after checking if they were meeting her needs).
+And yes, we did decide to move some things on but we did it together and on merit (after checking if the things were still meeting needs).

 Don’t forget to have fun!

-It was lovely to try garments as part of the process, for both of us.
+It was lovely to support the woman to try garments on to support decisions about them.
 And it was very useful to review what was flattering and what was no longer so for the client.

-There was also a chance to name particularly sweet memories connected with some items and an opportunity to stop keeping things that generated less happy feelings.
+There was also a chance to name particularly sweet memories connected with some items and an opportunity to let go of things that generated less happy feelings.

 Why decluttering is not about throwing things away

-Don’t get intimidated by TV dramas showing “Extreme Cleaners”.
-They represent exceptions to the decluttering process, not what it’s about.
+Don’t get intimidated by dramatic/TV depictions of the decluttering process such as in “Extreme Cleaners”.
+They represent exceptions to the decluttering process and not what you are likely to need.

-The same week as working with my client, some friends were visiting MY new home where I recently moved and started decluttering for myself.
+The same week the makeover I’m writing about here took place, some friends were visiting MY new home where I recently moved and started decluttering for myself.

 My new space is twice as spacious as where I lived before and looking around at the boxes waiting to be unpacked, my friends were surprised.